dgiese/dustcloud/README.md

 ### Do Xiaomi know the exact position of the vacuum (e.g. address)?
 The vacuum transfers its connected SSID, the gateway's MAC address and the RSS value every 30 minutes to the cloud.
 Theoretically you can pinpoint a address very precisely with that information, e.g. by using Google's geolocation API.
 ### Does the root also work for Gen2 (aka Roborock S50)?
 Yes, however you need to use the firmware of Gen2 for the rooting.
+Do not flash Gen1 firmware on a Gen2 device and vice versa.
 ### Why there is still no custom patched firmware available (with SSH)?
 While you can build your own firmware with SSH, we are not sure if we want to provide a pre-rooted version with some default SSH keys.
 As we know you (and us) some people might not change the keys afterwards.
 So instead of giving just you access to the vacuum, other people would have also access to your vacuum.
 We would like to make the world safer and not more vulnerable.
 Therefore we are thinking of some solution for that.
 ### Is Dustcloud breaking the HTTPS connection / any SSL connection?